-Published On: Wednesday, March 14, 2018|Categories: Education Info, Learning Strategies, Parents, Teachers, Tenney Subscribers|
+Published On: Wednesday, March 14, 2018|Categories: Learning Strategies, Education Info, Parents, Teachers, Tenney Subscribers|

 In a world of snaps, tweets, and texts, it’s no wonder many students struggle with writing.
 In an academic environment, this is particularly frustrating for students and teachers alike.
 Students often struggle to express themselves in the long-form fashion expected in school, while teachers lament the difficulties involved when helping students who struggle with writing essays but eagerly indulge in social media posting.
 In fact, according to the latest National Assessment of Educational Progress, cited in a recent New York Times article, three-quarters of both 12th and 8th graders lack proficiency in writing.
 That’s not a small number.